How do I publish my plugin to the Plugin Portal using version 1.0+?

 Ownership can't be established

 One typical scenario of this problem is when a plugin gets published from a GitHub (or similar) repository, but the GitHub account can't be linked to the Plugin Portal account doing the publishing.
-The solution to this is to either use a Plugin Portal account linked to a GitHub account (you can log into the Plugin Portal via your GitHub account) or to make the email address backing your Plugin Portal account publicly visible on your GitHub account.
+The solution to this is to either use a Plugin Portal account linked to a GitHub account (you can log into the Plugin Portal via your GitHub account).

 Another typical scenario is when a plugin belonging to an organization is being published, but the publishing Plugin Portal account can't be linked to the organization.
 In such cases you might be asked to prove ownership of the organization's domain by adding some random TXT DNS record to your organization's domain host.
 Portal administrators will contact you and provide you with the exact record.